ibexa/documentation-developer/docs/content_management/content_model.md

 **Description** – a detailed description of the Field.

 **Required** – a flag which indicates if the Field is required for the system to accept the content item.
-By default, if a Field is flagged as Required, a user will not be able to publish a content item without filling in this Field.
+By default, if a Field is flagged as Required, a user isn't able to publish a content item without filling in this Field.

 !!! note
     You can use the `ContentService::validate()` method to decide whether the required Fields or whole content items are checked for